rexardiente/bombcrypto-bot/README.md

 The bombcrypto developers have not manifested themselves yet regarding the use of bots.
 Do your own research and use the bot at your own risk.
 I am not responsible for any future penalties.

+# Recommended System Requirements

+- Windows 10 (1920 x 1080 resolution)
+- Ubuntu 20.04 (1280 x 720 resolution)
+- Macos (2560 x 1440 resolution)
+- Installed Python 2 or 3
+- Other dependencies are might need to be manually installed in your system.

 # Installation: